hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

    - To delete a vertix, select it on the map and choose the menu option: **Remove vertix**.

-8. For a circular-footprint structure scan (created by selecting the centre point “Circle” menu option)
+8. For a circular-footprint structure scan (created by selecting the centre point "Circle" menu option)

 - Drag-drop the center marker to move the survey.
   ![](images/image232.png)